 Contaminant Hydrogeology & Geochemistry

 What has been the most rewarding part of your career working in geosciences?

-What is your favourite thing about being a Practice Lead at Matrix?
+What is your favourite thing about being a Technical Director at Matrix?

 The ability to work with our geoscience and other technical leaders to share learnings and identify and facilitate innovation in field methods or workflows to support more sustainable communities and industries.